 As Fusarium can survive within the layer of thatch on top of your lawn, your best course of action is to aerate and scarify regularly.
 They remove all the dead grass and debris allowing for better penetration of air into the grass roots and improves drainage within the soil, both of which help the lawn combat the disease and reduce its likeliness of reappearing.
-You can also apply a topdressing to further dilute the existing level of thatch, but just be careful as applying too much can cause the lawn too much stress.
+You can also apply a topdressing to cover the existing thatch, it dilutes the thatch which helps with its natural breakdown.

-If you have been too late and the Fusarium patches have already taken effect, then follow this process when dealing with the dead area of grass.
+If you are too late and the Fusarium patches have already taken over your lawn, then follow this process when dealing with the dead area of your grass.

-- Rake patches to clear the dead patches and expose the soil.
+- Rake the patches and clear the dead grass to expose the soil.

-- Densely spike the affected area using garden fork to about 1 – 2 inches deep, this will let water, air and nutrients into the grass roots.
+- Densely spike the affected area using garden fork to about 2cm to 5cm deep.
+This will let water, air and nutrients into the grass roots.

-- Add a matching seed to the soil at about 10 to 20 seeds per square inch to replace the old and dead grass roots.
+- Add a matching seed to the soil at about 10 to 20 seeds per 5 square centimetres to replace the old and dead grass.

-- You can then apply a fertiliser if the entire lawn isn’t affected.
+- If required, you can then apply a fertiliser if the entire lawn isn’t affected.

-- Make sure you keep this area damp and mow on the high side with sharp blades for the first 2 – 3 months.
+- Make sure you keep the fixed area damp and mow on the high side with a sharp blade for the first 2 months.

 - You might also want to prune any overhanging branches to improve airflow around the patch.